ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 If a client's connection to the proxy is terminated for any reason, all mappings associated with all requests are removed.

-A proxy can close its server-facing socket once all proxied connections mapped to that socket have been removed.
+A proxy can close its server-facing socket once all UDP proxying requests mapped to that socket have been removed.

 ## Handling Connection Migration